Solaininn/2024-RebelLocate/README.md

 ## 1. EXIF Metadata Extraction

-Every image contains embedded EXIF metadata, which in turn holds hidden information for each photo, specifically the latitude and longitude for all photos.
+Every image contains embedded EXIF metadata, which in turn contains hidden information for each photo, specifically the latitude and longitude.
 These coordinates are then extracted and converted into decimal format before being organized into a Pandas DataFrame alongside their corresponding building labels.

 - To visualize the collected dataset, Matplotlib was used to generate a scatter plot of all images and their locations across the UNLV campus, as shown below.